Mary Virginia Terhune: From novelist to domestic expert

 After finding current cookbooks less than helpful, Terhune followed her friends' advice and began collecting her own tested recipes, which she wrote in a more accessible manner.
 Although friends were concerned when she decided to publish a cookbook, in 1872 Terhune began soliciting publishers for her Common Sense in the Household: A Manual of Practical Housewifery, a work gathering recipes and housekeeping tips.
 Her regular publisher, Carleton, turned down the work, as did other publishers.
 Eventually, Charles Scribner agreed to publish it in 1872, with little expectation but the hope that she would choose his house to publish her next novel.
-The work quickly began a best seller, going through ten printings in less than a year, and earning Terhune more than $30,000 in royalties.
+The work quickly became a best seller, going through ten printings in less than a year, and earning Terhune more than $30,000 in royalties.
 It was reprinted in French, Spanish, German, and Arabic.
 During its first ten years, it sold 100,000 copies, and according to a 1920 article in Ladies Home Journal, it eventually sold more than one million.

 Terhune was quite satisfied with her non-fiction work, telling her husband that it was more useful than all of her novels combined.
 Afterward, she became more well known as a writer of domestic topics.
 She continued to write novels and short stories as well, but at a less frequent pace.

+After her initial hesitation about processed foods, she became a kind of spokesperson for the canning industry with the publication of The Story of Canning, published by the National Canners Association, in 1910.
+The work of domestic advisors like Marion Harland contributed significantly to the rising popularity of canned foods, and a broader industrial food supply, in America.

-Terhune's last son Albert was born December 21, 1872 on her forty-second birthday, and she referred to him as the "greatest gift" she'd received.
+Terhune's last son Albert was born December 21, 1872, on her forty-second birthday, and she referred to him as the "greatest gift" she'd received.
 The following year, she was diagnosed with tuberculosis, and the family moved to Europe for two years so she could recover.

 Considered a "cheery, indomitable" woman, Terhune continued working and writing all of her life.
 When interviewers asked how she maintained her energetic pace, she frequently credited her religious devotion and her sense of humor.
 After she broke her wrist in her seventies, she learned to type and wrote Marion Harland's Autobiography, in which she reminisced about the pre-Civil War South where she was raised.